ghfbsd/pico_rocrail_can_tcp_gateway/README.md

 * If you want to solder jumpers to the CS and INT connections on the RB-P-CAN-485, do it now.
 * Plug the RPP into the RB-P-CAN-485 board.
-* Jumper CS to pin GP17, and INT to pin GP20.
+* Jumper CS to pin GP17, and INT to pin GP20[^1].
 * Plug the USB cable into the RPP and connect it to your computer.

+[^1]: The photo shows different jumper pins for a previous code release; be assured the text is correct.

 ### Download the software